HideakiAtsuyo/IGPDP/README.md

 # Options

--P ou --picture | to download the profile's avatar
+-P or --picture | to download the profile's avatar

--I ou --infos | to gather the profile's information
+-I or --infos | to gather the profile's information

 # Utilisation